 Whatever toppings your kids will eat

-In your largest toddler friendly bowl mix your flour, yeast and salt and pepper.
+In your largest toddler friendly bowl mix your flour, yeast, sugar and salt and pepper.

 Add the melted butter and water and mix until you have a sticky dough.